2006 Georgia Bulldogs football team: Vanderbilt

-The pre-game line established for this game was Georgia -14.5.

 Both Joe Tereshinski and Matthew Stafford played at quarterback, but neither was able to guide the offense to a victory.
 Tony Taylor's interception return for a touchdown gave Georgia a 22–21 lead late in the fourth quarter, but Vanderbilt got a short field goal from Bryant Hantfeldt as time expired for the 24–22 stunning upset.
 Georgia's loss caused the team to drop out of the top 25 for the first time since 2001.